CSUBioGroup/2OMe-LM/README.md

 # 2OMe-LM

-Predicting 2’-O-methylation Sites in Human RNA Using A Pretrained RNA Language Model.
+Predicting 2’-O-methylation Sites in Human RNA Using A Pre-trained RNA Language Model.

 The web server for prediction and visualization available at [http://csuligroup.com:8000/2OMe-LM](http://csuligroup.com:8000/2OMe-LM).